bereilhp/bucketSigner/README.md

 This ensures that you are using the correct version of Node.js as specified in the `.nvmrc` file.

-## Python

-### Python Compatibility

-This code has been successfully tested with:

-- **Python 3.11.7**

-If you need to install Python, you can download it from the [official website](https://www.python.org/).
-Installing the correct version ensures compatibility and optimal performance of the code.

 ## GCP Service Account Key

 TBD